Glowing Stone - Thermoluminescence of Fluorite

 An Extraordinary Crystal

-Fluorite is a mineral, a naturally occurring crystalline form of calcium fluoride CaF2.
-It's also one of the most abundant minerals on Earth — you can find it across the globe [4].
+Fluorite is a mineral and a naturally occurring crystalline form of calcium fluoride, CaF2.
+As one of the most abundant minerals on Earth, it can be found all around the globe [4].

-Amorphous calcium fluoride is a white, odorless solid (Photo.
-1).
-Since natural calcium fluoride is widespread in nature — as in the form of fluorite, the focus of this article — there’s little need to produce it synthetically on an industrial scale.
-However, small quantities of pure fluoride can be obtained by reacting hydrofluoric acid HF with calcium carbonate CaCO3.
+Amorphous calcium fluoride is a white, odorless solid (Photo 1).
+Because fluorite, its natural crystalline form, is abundant in nature, there is little demand for large-scale synthetic production.
+However, small amounts of pure fluoride can be prepared by reacting hydrofluoric acid HF with calcium carbonate CaCO3.

-Fluorite crystals can come in a variety of colors — colorless, yellow, green, blue, and more.
-The specimen I used, which originates from Asia, has a delicate pink hue — most clearly visible in daylight (Photo.
-2).
+Fluorite crystals can appear in a range of colors, including colorless, yellow, green, blue, and more.
+The specimen I used, sourced from Asia, has a delicate pink hue that’s most noticeable in daylight (Photo 2).

 This mineral forms cubic or octahedral crystals, which can sometimes reach considerable size.
 It often forms crystalline coatings on other rocks and minerals.